 b. ) Collaborative Law

 Collaborative Law lets you talk through issues you need to resolve with you and your former partner each having a specially trained lawyer at your side.
 The majority of collaborative work is carried out by way of four way meetings.
 When you enter the collaborative law process you will be asked to confirm that you will endeavour to resolve the problems without going to court and everybody will sign an agreement to that effect.
 Most collaborative four way meetings last between an hour and a half and two hours.
 There is a certain amount of work which is required to be carried out in between four way meetings for example preparation of financial disclosure documentation and our best estimate is that there are normally between four and six collaborative meetings but it does very much depend on your circumstances.
-We would estimate therefore that each parties costs in connection with resolving financial or children issues using the collaborative process would be in the region of £4,000 – £6,000 plus VAT.
+We would estimate therefore that each party’s costs in connection with resolving financial or children issues using the collaborative process would be in the region of £4,000 – £6,000 plus VAT and disbursements.

 c. ) Family Arbitration

 Jo Hawkins is a fully trained family arbitrator.
-Family arbitration is an alternative way of reaching a conclusion about your finances or property if your relationship comes to an end. the Arbitrator essentially carries out the role of the judge.
+Family arbitration is an alternative way of reaching a conclusion about your finances or property if your relationship comes to an end.
+The Arbitrator essentially carries out the role of the judge.
 Like a judge, the arbitrator will make sure that all the relevant facts are gathered and will obtain evidence from you and your partner.
-He or she will then give a binding ruling known as an award.
+He or she will then give a binding ruling, known as an award.
 The arbitrator cannot deal with the divorce itself or children matters.

 d. ) Solicitor Negotiations

 Often clients wish to try and negotiate a settlement between solicitors without issuing court proceedings.
 This process can be protracted depending upon the speed at which financial disclosure is produced by both parties and any questions are responded to.
-Your solicitor will advise you whether or not the process should be pursued after a certain period of time or whether in fact court proceedings should be issued.
-From a cost perspective you should budget for no less than £5000 plus VAT on a relatively straightforward matter.
+Your solicitor will advise you whether or not the process should be pursued after a certain period of time, or whether in fact court proceedings should be issued.
+From a cost perspective you should budget for no less than £5000 plus VAT and disbursements on a relatively straightforward matter.
 If there are complex issues in relation to shares, companies, trusts, offshore assets etc then these costs will increase.
 Please discuss this with your legal advisor.

 e. ) Fast Track

 In Milton Keynes the local solicitors have set up an alternative basis for clients to try and resolve issues in relation to finances.
 It is known as the fast track.
 The premise is that each party will have their own independent solicitor and that the solicitors and clients will meet for a series of round table meetings to try and resolve matters.
 If that does not result in a conclusion then we have the support of the local judges at Milton Keynes County Court to proceed straight to a financial dispute resolution (FDR) hearing thereby leapfrogging the first direction appointment and thereby trying to keep costs to a minimum.
 The Fast Track process does require all parties to provide prompt and comprehensive disclosure of any financial matters and deal with any questions raised speedily.
-In terms of costs we would estimate that your costs in advance of any court proceedings would be in the region of no less than £5,000 plus VAT.
+In terms of costs we would estimate that your costs in advance of any court proceedings would be in the region of no less than £5,000 plus VAT and disbursements.

 f. ) Financial Proceedings Issued in Court